jfbrennan/retchful/README.md

 `futch.delete(url, {id})` Sends an HTTP "DELETE".
 You must include the id option.

 `url` A string.
 Do not include the id of the resource; it will be taken from options.
+Ending in `/` is okay.

 `options` Pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of:

 - `body` is stringified for you.
 - `method` is set based on what's documented above.
-- `params` (futch only) Key-value pair.
-Converted and added as a query string.
+- `params` (futch only) Key-value object.
+Added non-destructively as a query string.
 Primarily for `get`, but works with all.
 - `idAttribute` (futch only) A string.
 Used by save to get id from `body` in case it's not called "id".
 - `id` (futch only) A number or string.
 If present, will be appended to the url.
 Required by delete and used by get to fetch a single resource rather than all.
 Save ignores this and instead looks in `options.body` for the id.